Kids and teens do better in school when parents get involved. Attending parent–teacher

 These tips can help you make the most of those important meetings:

 In the weeks ahead of a conference, check in with kids about how they're doing

-subject.
-Review homework and any recent projects, tests, quizzes, report cards, or
+and in each subject.
+Review homework and any recent projects, tests, quizzes, report

 Ask if there are questions or issues your child wants you to discuss with the